stephenverderame/cpp_book/src/basics/comments.md

 ```

 We'll soon use Doxygen to turn comments into HTML documentation.
 But for now, I want to point out a few small things.
 * We should avoid duplication in comments.
-This includes stating the obvious and literally repeating yourself
+This includes stating the obvious and literally repeating yourself.
 * Comments should be short and sweet
 * When you write a comment, think about how you might be able to convey the information in the language itself (for example, a better variable name).
 If you cannot, then comment.
 * Use comments to explain a decision, and communicate information to other programmers like exception guarantees, side effects, etc.

-For documentation, you can use Javadocs style
+For writing documentation, you can use Javadocs style

 ```c++
 /**